santos-naudiyal/News_taskapp/USER_GUIDE.md

 ### 5. 📤 Share
 Want to show a friend?
 -   Tap the **Share** button to send the article link to others via WhatsApp, Email, or other apps.

 ---

+### 6. ☰ Menu Options
+In the top right corner of the screen, you will see a **Menu Button** (three dots).
+-   **Refresh Feed**: Tap this to instantly reload the news articles.
+-   **Go Home**: If you are in a category or reading an article, tap this to quickly go back to the main Home Screen.

+---